The government, official institutions and civil rights in the 1950s

 The efforts of the boycotters in Montgomery, Alabama, and the growing influence of campaigners such as Martin Luther King and Rosa Parks increased the profile of the fight for civil rights.
 There was growing pressure on President Eisenhower and the government to use their power to make changes for African Americans.

-President Eisenhowerâs support for civil rights
+President Eisenhower’s support for civil rights

 Eisenhower was respected by the American public due to his position as a general in World War Two but had little political experience when he was elected president in 1953.
-During a speech to the nation in 1956, Eisenhower made it clear that he wanted to put an end racism and segregationThis meant that white people and black people had to live separately.
-The areas of society affected by segregation included churches, hospitals, theatres and schools.
-Over the following three years, Eisenhowerâs government passed the 1957 Civil Rights Act.
-They also made efforts to enforce desegregationRemoval of laws that separate people from different races in public places and day-to-day life. in schools as the US Supreme CourtThe ultimate court of appeal in the USA.
-It makes the final decision on whether a law is permitted by the US Constitution. had directed in Brown v Board of Education of Topeka.
+During a speech to the nation in 1956, Eisenhower made it clear that he wanted to put an end racism and Over the following three years, Eisenhower’s government passed the 1957 Civil Rights Act.
+They also made efforts to enforce in schools as the had directed in Brown v Board of Education of Topeka.

 Little Rock High School